 Our MFL curriculum is designed to progressively develop children’s skills in languages through weekly lessons.
 Children develop their love of language learning and progressively acquire, use and apply a growing bank of vocabulary organised around topics and prepare for future language learning.
 Our progressive curriculum is designed with retrieval routines and games at the beginning or end of every lesson, enabling children to revisit learning in an engaging way.
 We also have seasonal in-class worships where children develop an appreciation for French culture through the telling of stories and singing of French songs and learning about how they celebrate festivals in France.

 Our school follows the Rigolo scheme of work, adapted to meet the needs of our children.
 Details of the topics covered in each year group can be found in the Curriculum Coverage document above.

 As all children learn at different speeds and have different learning styles, we try to make French lessons as active as possible with carefully chosen songs and activities supplementing the Rigolo scheme.

 Impact of MFL:

 Children record their learning in books with, when appropriate, written work in the front and a dictionary in the back which is built upon as they learn new vocabulary.
-Our French curriculum will ensure that all pupils in KS2 develop the key skills as set out in the national curriculum, as well as develop a love of languages and an appreciation of other cultures.
+Our French curriculum will ensure that all pupils in KS2 develop the key skills as set out in the national curriculum, as well as develop a love of languages and an appreciation and respect of other cultures.
 The national curriculum aims are that all pupils: